bl4ze4447/C-Sharp-Calculator/README.md

 But also more useful operations like:
   - Absolute Value
-  - Euler number and PI
+  - Constants: Euler's number and PI
   - N Factorial (n!)
   - Log and LN
   - Ability to input decimal numbers